f-heeger/two_marker_metabarcoding/README.md

 * **samples**: a list of key-value pairs describing your data.
 The list is enclosed by "{" and each entry is separated by a ",".
 They key gives the sample ID as it was used used in the sequencing run (what the files are called), while the value gives the names you want the samples identified by in the final result.
 Example: `{"A1_S1": "lake1_sample1", "A3_S2": "lake1_sample2", "B12_S3": "lake2_sample1"}`
 * **forward_primer**: the sequence of your forward amplification primer
 * **reverse_primer**: the sequence of your reverse amplification primer

-#### Your e-mail adresse:
-to build the database the pipeline will query the NCBI taxonomy database.
-NCBI requires automated API calls like this to also send an e-mail address.
-Your e-mail address will not be used for anything else.

 #### Configuration of pipeline behavior